offgridauthor/songg/README.md

 I will write about how to use each soon and add others.
-Also, I plan to add tests soon
+Also, I plan to add tests soon.

-songg is © r. david roe 2016 - 18.